shivsinghcse/MERN-STACK-TO-MILLION/Notes.md

 - Hosted on cloud infrastructure (AWS, Azure, GCP, DigitalOcean, etc.).

-- Provides virtualized resources that scale on demand.
+- Provides virtualized resources(dedicated CPU) that scale on demand.
 - In software world everything is depend on data and we store data in data centers, data centers are nothing but infinite collection of Harddisk, which stores data(text, image, audio, video etc)

 - Data centers serves data based on edge location (nearest location), if data is not present at nearest data center it fetches data from origin server, cache it and serve it.